supriyakushavar/github-slideshow/_posts/0000-01-02-supriyakuahavar.md

+---
+layout:
----layout: slidetitle: “Welcome to our second slide!”
+slidetitle: “Welcome to our second slide!”
+---
+editing this line
----Your testUse the left arrow to go back!
+Use the left arrow to go back!